-- Students and staff will be provided with a reusable mask or face shield.
+- Students and staff will be provided with a reusable mask.
 Families will be responsible for daily cleaning and replacement should the one provided by the school become unusable or lost.

 - The campus nurse will work closely with the principal and front office staff to determine how to best meet the needs of all students while maintaining confidentiality and possible isolation.
 Plans will be campus specific because of the multiple sizes and layouts of each clinic.

 - In an effort to minimize exposure, clinic traffic will be divided between students that are feeling ill and students that are not.

 - All teachers will be provided with a basic first-aid kit, and teachers will assist and direct students to handle minor injuries in the classroom or front office.

 - Nurses will determine processes for medication administration, keeping healthy students separate from those complaining of illness.
 Medication administration may occur (where confidentiality permits) in the classroom, in another room within the school or in the clinic.
 Medication administration may be delegated to other staff designated by the principal.